 VERMONT FARM TO SCHOOL INSTITUTE

-The 2013-2014 Farm to School Institute is a unique year-long professional development opportunity being offered to ten diverse school teams in Vermont.
-Teams will first gather at Shelburne Farms for three days of learning, networking, planning and developing integrated food, farm and nutrition education curricula across classroom, cafeteria, and community environments.
-Participants will have time and support to develop a comprehensive Farm to School action plan and will receive in-school mentoring to implement their plan over the 2013-2014 academic year.
-The Institute is fully-funded and there is no cost to participate.
+The Farm to School Institute is a year-long professional development opportunity offered to ten school teams in Vermont.
+Teams first gather for three days of learning and networking to develop a Farm to School action plan for their classrooms, cafeterias, and communities and then implement the plans, with support, over the following academic year.
+We hope to offer the Institute again in 2014 and are pursuing funding opportunities.

 Benefits of participation include: